Skip to content

 data, hdr = sub.recv(timeout_ms=500)

-print(f"Got {hdr.num_samples} samples, seq={hdr.sequence}")
+print(f"Got {hdr['num_samples']} samples, seq={hdr['sequence']}")

 Python: Push / Pull pipeline

-from doppler import Push, Pull, CF64
+from doppler.stream import Push, Pull, CF64

 import numpy as np